 They are partially made from essential oils and glycols.

-Yes, there is a difference between natural and organic.
+Is there a difference between natural and organic.
+Yes.
 Just because something is not organic does not make it un-natural.

 I do not give advice for products/formulations intended for animal use.
 If I have not tested something on myself then I cannot answer your question.